subhajitbaidya/MindSpace/README.md

 # 🌿 MindSpace

-**Discover, Read, Journal, paint Connect—Build a community for spreading positive mindset**
+**Discover, Read, Journal, Connect—Build a community for spreading positive mindset**

 > A modern product e-commerce marketplace only focusing on mind ful products to promote mental well being.